- If your Windows Explorer search is not working, there is something wrong with your OS.

 - Go through the troubleshooter’s resolutions.

-- Rebuilding indexing can often fix File Explorer‘s search utility.
-Press the Windows key + R keyboard hotkey.
+- Press the Windows key + R keys.

 - Click All Control Panel Items shown directly below.